11014067/Heuristieken/Algorithms/README.md

 ## Sorting

 The sorting algotithm sorts the houses and batteries on x-coordinate, y-coordinate, voltage or random.
-After sorting it go and try to link the houses to the first battery they fit on.
+After sorting it goes and try to link the houses to the first battery they fit on.

 ## Distance